Homeschool-Hookup/HomeSchool_HookUp/README.md

 * We use MySQL and the Sequelize ORM for the database.

 * Have both GET and POST routes for retrieving and adding new data.
-  As well PUT and DELETE routes for update abd delete data.
+  As well PUT and DELETE routes for update and delete data.

 * We use one new technology, package Bulma CSS Framework that we haven’t work with in BootCamp class.